How to Save on Homeowners Insurance: 6 Tips to Consider

 Raising your deductibles is a common way to help lower your monthly insurance premiums.
 (A deductible is the amount you have to pay out of pocket whenever you file a claim for a covered loss or damage.)

-It’s important to remember that while increasing your deductibles could help you save on premiums – typically, that also means you’ll be paying more yourself towards any insurance claim.
+It’s important to remember that while increasing your deductibles could help you save on premiums, typically, that also means you’ll be paying more yourself toward any insurance claim.

 So whether this option is right for you will depend on your financial situation.
 For example, do you have enough in your emergency fund to help cover your deductible payments or any other unexpected expenses that might crop up?

-5. Shop around and think about bundling your policies
+5. Shop around and think about bundling your insurance policies

 If you’re satisfied with your current insurance company, another possible way to save on premiums is to bundle multiple insurance policies (e.g., home, auto, boat, etc.) with the same provider.
 Some insurance companies offer multi-line policy discounts.
 Also, if you’ve been a long-time customer, don’t be shy to ask about a loyalty discount.